catppuccin/stable-diffusion-webui/README.md

 -	Q: **_"How do I change the accent color?"_**\
 	A: Open `user.css` and set the variavble `--accent: var(--{preferred color});`

+-	Q: **_"The theme isn't being applied???"_**\
+	A: Sometimes Web UI doesn't automatically figure out your preferred theme.
+Try adding `/?__theme=dark` to the url.

+	If you want this to be persistent and are on linux or MacOS, then edit `webui-user.sh` and uncomment the line `export COMMANDLINE_ARGS=""` and add `--theme=dark` to the string.

+	Similarly on windows, you can edit `webui-user.bat` and set the following line `set COMMANDLINE_ARGS=--theme=dark`.

+	If you are still having trouble then consult the relevant part of the [webui wiki](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#usercss).

 -	Q: **_"Why isn't {extension} themed?"_**\
 	A: Some extensions use their own style sheets that don't play nice with `user.css`.